Kanishk Singh

 Will setting GOMAXPROCS to my CPU limit lower my service throughput?

 Consider the alternative where your service had CPU limits but didn’t have GOMAXPROCS set.
 There, your service was ultimately throttled and lost out on CPU time to finish its work.
 Knowing this, it’s common sense that your service wasn’t getting sustained and continuous CPU time, thereby limiting its ability to process more work.
-With a proper value for GOMAXPROCS, you’d ensure your CPU gets uninterrupted CPU time.
+With a proper value for GOMAXPROCS, you’d ensure your service gets uninterrupted CPU time.
 This should help maximize your throughput and also impact your P99 latencies positively.

 Uber’s automaxprocs contains results of benchmark they ran comparing their service’s throughput and P99 latencies where it’s apparent that when you set GOMAXPROCS = quota, you get the best results.